wn-doolittle/caliper-spec/caliper.md

 <a name="threadEvent" />
 ### 5.13 ThreadEvent
-A Caliper ThreadEvent models an actor marking a discussion forum thread as either read or unread.
+A Caliper ThreadEvent models an actor marking a forum thread as either read or unread.
 ThreadEvent inherits all the properties and requirements defined for Event, its superclass.

 TODO add description